Longdon, Solihull: History

 By the Elizabethan era the manor of Longdon had passed to the Greswolde family of Solihull, who had lived in Lime Tree House in Solihull (now erroneously known as the Manor House as no Lord of the Manor ever lived there).
-John Grewolde's daughter Alice married Thomas Dabridgecourt and the manor passed with her to him.
+John Greswolde's daughter Alice married Thomas Dabridgecourt and the manor passed with her to him.

 The Malvern area of Longdon had been the property of Parliamentarian commander Robert Greville.
 The Greville family remained important to the area, with Fulke Greville, 5th Baron Brooke being erroneously recorded as the Lord of the Manor of Longdon in 1682.

-The Grewolde's remained in Longdon after the loss of the manor.
+The Greswolde's remained in Longdon after the loss of the manor.
 In 1680 the Rev. Henry Greswolde, then rector of Solihull, bought Malvern Farm, in Longdon Manor, to establish a new family seat, which would be called Malvern Hall.

 Opposite Malvern Hall to the rear is another Grade II listed property called Malvern House dating from the mid 17th century.
 This building was once home to Solihull School until they moved to their present site in 1882, and it is today used as offices.

-In the 17th Century the old Longdon Hall was demolished and a new Longdon Hall constructed.
+In the 17th century the old Longdon Hall was demolished and a new Longdon Hall constructed.
 By this point in history the integration of the settlement of Longdon into the larger settlement of Solihull was complete.

 The manor of Longdon came to famous poet Lord Byron in 1815 by his marriage with Anne, daughter of Sir Ralph Milbanke Noel, and on her death in 1860 passed to her grandson the Earl of Lovelace.
 Two roads in Solihull are named after the family, Lady Byron Lane and Lovelace Avenue.
 Longdon Hall, with its remaining manorial rights, was later bought by a solicitor, Mr. J. B. Clarke of Birmingham in 1899 and soon afterwards sold to Mr. Alfred Lovekin, a silversmith.

 In the 1980s ownership of Longdon Hall passed to the adjacent Golf Club, known as Copt Heath Golf Club.
 The Hall was later sold privately in 2011.
 It is Grade II listed.